Towards computing the rational homology and assembly maps of generalised Thompson groups: The connectivity of the truncated Stein complex

 where

 is the truncated downlink, and

 is the uplink (truncation does not affect the uplink).

-As in \cite{fluch++}, we may assume that no element of $A$ is obtained by a simple expansion of an element in $B$, otherwise the uplink is contractible and the claim holds true.
-This means that each element of $B$ yields either some number $l$ with $\min\{n_i\,|\, i\in S\}+1=m+1\leq l\leq N$ of elements in $A,$ or remains invariant in $A$.
-Let $k_{b,l}$ be the number of elements of $B$ yielding exactly $l$ elements in $A$ and let $k_s$ be the number of the invariant elements of $B$.
-Put $k=\sum_{l=m}^{N}k_{b,l}$.
+As in \cite{fluch++}, we may assume that no leaf of $A$ is obtained by a simple expansion of a leaf in $B$, otherwise the uplink is contractible and the claim holds true.
+This means that each leaf of $B$ yields either some number $l$ with $n_1< l\leq N=n_1\ldots n_s$ of leaves in $A,$ or remains invariant in $A$.
+Let $k_{B,l}$ be the number of leaves of $B$ yielding exactly $l$ leaves in $A$ and let $k_1$ be the number of the invariant leaves of $B$.
+Put $k=\sum_{l=n_1+1}^{N}k_{B,l}$.
 Then

 and